PhD, Nursing Science Degree Requirements

 Electives9

-At least one elective must be an approved methodology course
+At least one elective must be an approved methodology or statistics course

 Note: Students in the BSN-to-DNP program must successfully complete 12 dissertation credits to complete their degree.